 Component What is Assessed?
 How is it Assessed?
-Performing One solo and one ensemble performance, recital of 10 minutes (minimum).
-Internally moderated externally assessed.
+Performing One recital of 12 minutes.
+Externally assessed.
 35% of final grade.
-Composing Choice of one from the following: Compositional techniques (two exercises), composition (based on one of four briefs), arranging.
-Internally moderated externally assessed.
+Composing Compositional techniques (two exercises) Free composition Externally assessed.
 25% of final grade.
 Listening & Analysing Ability to apply and analyse music including recognising cadences, melody dictation, modulations and analysing a score.
-Written analysis of set works through a choice of essay questions.
+Written analysis of set works through a choice of extended and essay questions.
 Exam.
 40% of final grade.

 This course extends the core GCSE Music skills of performing, composing and appraising in ways which emphasise their interdependence.
-The majority of the content is coursework based, with the benefit of being able to select a student's best work for submission.
+The majority of the content is coursework based, with the benefit of being able to select a student's best work for submission

-Music sits comfortably with Arts, Sciences and Humanities and is a qualification which remains highly respected by universities and employers.
+Music sits comfortably with Arts.
+Sciences and Humanities and is a qualification which remains highly respected by universities and employers.